stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 #### Create RestoreSession

-Now, create a `RestoreSession` crd to restore PersistentVolumeClaims from napshot.
+Now, create a `RestoreSession` crd to restore PersistentVolumeClaims from snapshot.
 Sample `RestoreSession` crd YAML are given below,

 ```yaml